abarker/camel-snake-pep8/README.rst

 collects and saves all the names in modules to change, before any changes are made, in order to give warnings about possible name collisions.

+If you want to quickly convert a (copy of a) full project at once to see what the results would be, two command-line options are provided.
+The option ``--yes-to-all`` runs the program as if the user entered "y" to all queries.
+The option ``--yes-no-default`` run the program as if the user just hit return, giving the default action (which is to accept changes without warnings and reject others).
+The latter is safer, but in either case running without reviewing the changes may result in some changes that are unintended.

 How it works
 ------------